alexmatcov/flight-delays/README.md

 uv run upload_raw_data.py

 # Download MinIO data locally
-uv run donwload_data.py
+uv run download_data.py
 ```

-MinIO console: http://localhost:9001 (user: admin / passwrod: very-intensive-data)
+MinIO console: http://localhost:9001 (user: admin / password: very-intensive-data)

 ## Processing

-`analyze.py` processed data from MinIO and creates a merged dataset from it that could be well suited for training an ML model,
+`analyze.py` processes data from MinIO and creates a merged dataset from it that could be well suited for training an ML model,
 particularly to predict flight delays based on weather readings.

 Run it with: